factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/factstreams.md

 }
 ```

-and Facts like `UserCreated` (skipping here), and `UserDeleted` containing just the id of the user to delete.
+and Facts like `UserCreated` (trivial, so we're skipping it here), and `UserDeleted` that just has the id of the
+user to delete.

 This will lead to an Aggregate class User with handler methods similar to: (using Factus Syntax here for
 brevity)